-- (e) Extrajudicial Statements During Trial.
-During the trial of any criminal matter, including the period of selection of the jury, no lawyer associated with the prosecution or defense and the lawyer's assistants, paralegals, and investigators shall give or authorize any extrajudicial statement or interview, relating to the trial or the parties or issues in the trial, for dissemination by any means of public communication, except that the lawyer may quote from or refer without comment to public records of the Court in the case. - (f) Extrajudicial Statements After Trial and Prior to Sentence.
-After the completion of a trial or disposition without trial of any criminal matter, and prior to the imposition of sentence, a lawyer and their assistants, paralegals and investigators associated with the prosecution or defense shall refrain from making or authorizing any extrajudicial statement for dissemination by any means of public communication if there is a reasonable likelihood that such dissemination will affect the imposition of sentence. - (g) Matters Not Precluded.
-Nothing in these Rules is intended to preclude the formulation or application of more restrictive rules relating to the release of information about juvenile or other offenders, to preclude the holding of hearings or the lawful issuance of reports by legislative, administrative, or investigative bodies, or to preclude any lawyer from replying to charges of misconduct that are publicly made against oneself. - (h) Disclosure of Information by Courthouse Personnel.
-All courthouse personnel, including the United States Marshal, Deputy Marshals, Court Security Officers, Clerk of Court, Deputy Clerks, Law Clerks, Judicial Assistants, Court Reporters, and Probation and Pretrial Services Officers shall under no circumstances disclose to any person, without express authorization by the Court, information relating to a pending criminal case or grand jury matter that is not part of the public records of the Court.
-This Rule specifically forbids the divulgence of information concerning matters held in chambers or otherwise outside the presence of the public.
+(e) Extrajudicial Statements During Trial.
+During the trial of any criminal matter, including the period of selection of the jury, no lawyer associated with the prosecution or defense and her assistants, paralegals, and investigators shall give or authorize any extrajudicial statement or interview, relating to the trial or the parties or issues in the trial, for dissemination by any means of public communication, except that the lawyer may quote from or refer without comment to public records of the Court in the case.

+Extrajudicial Statements After Trial and Prior to Sentence.
+After the completion of a trial or disposition without trial of any criminal matter, and prior to the imposition of sentence, a lawyer and their assistants, paralegals and investigators associated with the prosecution or defense shall refrain from making or authorizing any extrajudicial statement for dissemination by any means of public communication if there is a reasonable likelihood that such dissemination will affect the imposition of sentence.

+Matters Not Precluded.
+Nothing in these Rules is intended to preclude the formulation or application of more restrictive rules relating to the release of information about juvenile or other offenders, to preclude the holding of hearings or the lawful issuance of reports by legislative, administrative, or investigative bodies, or to preclude any lawyer from replying to charges of misconduct that are publicly made against him or her.

+(h) Disclosure of Information by Courthouse Personnel.
+All courthouse personnel, including the United States mMarshals, Deputy Marshals, guards Court Security Officers, court Clerks of Court, Deputy Clerks, Law Clerks, secretaries Judicial Assistants, bailiffs, Court Reporters, and Probation and Pretrial Services Officers shall under no circumstances disclose to any person, without express authorization by the Court, information relating to a pending criminal case or grand jury matter that is not part of the public records of the Court.
+This Rule specifically forbids the divulgence of information concerning arguments and hearings matters held in chambers or otherwise outside the presence of the public.